Young Jonn: Early life and education

-Jonn was born into a Christian family of Akwa Ibom descent in Ibadan, the capital of Oyo State, Jonn had his basic formal education at Ideal Foundation Primary School, Ibadan and GOF College, Osogbo, Osun State.
-During his high school days in Osogbo, he had interest in Basketball, Soccer, Musical Instruments, Miming and Dance.
+Jonn was born into a Christian family of Akwa Ibom descent in Ibadan, the capital of Oyo State.
+Jonn had his basic formal education at Ideal Foundation Primary School, Ibadan and GOF College, Osogbo, Osun State.
+During his high school days in Osogbo, he had interest in basketball, soccer, musical imstruments, miming and dance.
 He studied Communication and Language Arts at the University of Ibadan.

 Career

 Jonn started playing musical instrument as a child.
 He formed a group called AVG along with his brothers before he got signed to Hit Factory Studio in 2012.
 While working as producer at Hit Factory, he produced a chart-topping single by Olamide titled "Story For The Gods".
 He was nominated for "Producer of The Year" at the 2015 edition of The Headies for his work on "Bobo", a song by Olamide which rose to critical acclaim.

 Jonn has been credited for producing songs like "Gbese" and "Efejoku" by Lil Kesh, "Biggest Backside" by Davido and album credits including The Baddest by Davido, 2 Kings by Olamide and Phyno and Eyan Mayweather by Olamide.

 In 2022, Young Jonn closed a deal with Chocolate City, with the release of "Dada", off his first extended play, Love Is Not Enough (Vol. 1), which was released on 1 April 2022.
-On 21st of October, 2022, Young Jonn released "Love is Not Enough" (Vol. 2).This project contained already-released Dada Remix, Normally, Next to You, Xtra Cool and If You Leave and Sokoto.
+On 21 October 2022, Young Jonn released "Love is Not Enough" (Vol. 2).
+This project contained already-released Dada Remix, Normally, Next to You, Xtra Cool and If You Leave and Sokoto.